mindee/mindee-api-python/guide/custom_v1.md

 # Init a new client
 mindee_client = Client(api_key="my-api-key")

-# Load a file from disk
-input_doc = mindee_client.source_from_path("/path/to/the/file.ext")
+# Add your custom endpoint (document)
 my_endpoint = mindee_client.create_endpoint(
+    account_name="my-account",
     endpoint_name="my-endpoint",
-    account_name="my-account-name",
-    version="my-version",
 )

+# Load a file from disk
+input_doc = mindee_client.source_from_path("/path/to/the/file.ext")

-# Parse the document as an invoice by passing the appropriate type
+# Parse the file.
+# The endpoint must be specified since it cannot be determined from the class.
 result = mindee_client.parse(
     product.CustomV1,
     input_doc,